Sylius/Sylius/docs/book/installation/installation.rst

     Make sure to use PHP ^7.2.
 Using an older PHP version will result in installing an older version of Sylius.

 This will create a new Symfony project in the ``acme`` directory.
-Move to the project directory next:
+Next, move to the project directory:

 .. code-block:: bash